 - Severe: a deep cut that involves muscle, bone, and possibly even the nerves

-However, if the wound involves the muscles or cuts through the nerves, the damage is more severe and long-lasting.
+However, if the wound involves damaged muscles or cuts through the nerves, the damage is more severe and may be long-lasting.
 Immediate surgical treatment is necessary to repair the deep structures.
 Unfortunately, there may be long-lasting repercussions, depending on the location of the injury.

 Possible Complications After a Fetal Laceration

 There are numerous possible complications from a moderate to severe fetal laceration.
 Some of them include:

 - Brachial plexus injuries: The brachial plexus is the group of nerves near the neck that controls the movement of the shoulder, arm, hand, and fingers.
 If the surgeon cuts the brachial plexus, it will require surgery.
 A surgeon may be able to restore function by splicing a donor nerve graft from one of your child’s other nerves.
 It can take months to years for mobility to be restored, or it may never be fully restored.

 - Hearing and vision loss: The AJOG reports that 70% of fetal lacerations occur to the head, face, and ear.
 If the laceration is moderate to severe and occurs around the eye or ear, it could cause a partial or complete loss of vision or hearing for your baby.